estebanpw/cudagecko/README.md

 ## FAQ

-ERROR: `Reached maximum limit of hits (max 146459306)`
+- ERROR: `Reached maximum limit of hits (max 146459306)`.
 Use a smaller factor value (-factor, e.g. half of the current value).
 Default is 0.125 so you can lower in halves each time (0.125, 0.0625, 0.03, etc.)

-ERROR: `Not enough memory in pool`
+- ERROR: `Not enough memory in pool`.
 This error will often appear in conjunction with the previous one.
 Use a smaller factor as well (see above).